inventree/inventree-docs/docs/part/pricing.md

 ### Currency in the graphs and tables

 All money-values are adjusted to the default currency at the current exchange rates (see [currency conversion](#/#currency-conversion) for more information).
-This can squew historical data but is necessary to easaly compare values.
+This can distort historical data but is necessary to easily compare values.

 ### Supplier cost / prices